m90/rasa-dialogflow-interpreter/README.md

 msg = agent.handle_message('Hello Dialogflow!')
 ```

-Note that due to the way that Dialogflow currently works, the returned `entities` will currently always be empty.
+Note that due to the way that Dialogflow currently works, the returned `entities` will not have `start` and `end` values.

 ### License
 MIT © [Frederik Ring](http://www.frederikring.com)